 Pressure is defined as the amount of force (exerted by a liquid or gas) applied to a unit of “area” (P=F/A), and the common units of pressure are Pascal (Pa), Bar (bar), N/mm2 or psi (pounds per square inch).
 Pressure transducers often utilize piezoresistive technology, as the piezoresistive element changes its electrical resistance proportional to the strain (pressure) experienced.

-To understand how a FUTEK industrial pressure sensor works, firstly, one needs to grasp the underlying physics and materials science behind the pressure sensor working principle and piezoresistive effect, which is measured by the strain gauge (sometimes referred to as a strain gage).
+To understand how a industrial pressure sensor works and how to measure pressure, firstly, one needs to grasp the underlying physics and materials science behind the pressure sensor working principle and piezoresistive effect, which is measured by the strain gauge (sometimes referred to as a strain gage).
 A metal foil strain gage is a transducer whose electrical resistance varies with applied pressure.
 In other words, it converts force, pressure, tension, compression, torque, and weight (aka weight sensors) into a change in electrical resistance, which can then be measured.

 Strain gauges are electrical conductors tightly attached to a film in a zigzag shape.
 When this film is pulled, it — and the conductors — stretches and elongates.
 When it is pushed, it is contracted and gets shorter.
 This change in shape causes the resistance in the electrical conductors to also change.
 The strain applied in the pressure transducer can be determined based on this principle, as strain gauge resistance increases with applied strain and diminishes with contraction.